Sketch of a novel approach to a neural model: Introduction: The neuron as a system with internal and external parameters

 \subsection{The current framework}

 Experimental research on neurons, and as a consequence theoretical analysis, is often divided into electrophysiology and molecular biology.
-The first deals with membrane potentials, spikes and activations in networks of neurons linked via synapses, the second deals with intracellular signaling, genetic and epigenetic expression, regulation of receptors, ion channels, transporters etc. In both cases signal-induced processes of plasticity are investigated.
-But a theoretical understanding of neural plasticity in neural networks (horizontal plane) as well as molecular interactions in single neurons (vertical interactions) is missing.
+The first deals with membrane potentials, spikes and activations in networks of neurons linked via synapses, the second deals with intracellular signaling, genetic and epigenetic expression, regulation of receptors, ion channels, transporters etc. In both cases, signal-induced processes of plasticity are investigated.
+But data from both types of experiments are difficult to integrate.
+In the first case, we are looking mainly at induction of synaptic plasticity, with its variants such as Hebbian plasticity, STDP, and other forms of synaptic weight changes based on transmission between neurons.
+In the second case the data are much more varied, but changes in protein abundance, membrane protein expression and gene regulation are observed under a variety of stimuli.

-The master framework for neural plasticity focuses on associative synaptic plasticity, usually in the form of long-term potentiation or depression \cite{MalenkaBear2004,CitriMalenka2008,KullmannLamsa2007,RemySpruston2007,LeiSetal2003,ZhongWetal2006}.
-Many interesting and relevant criticisms and alternative suggestions have been raised \cite{Arshavsky2021,Arshavsky2022,LangilleGallistel2020,TrettenbreinPC2016,Abrahametal2019,GallistelMatzel2013, HeeHan2021}.
-In this paper, we discuss the experimental results from a new perspective with the goal of finding a better, adequate functional description for a neuron model in the context of a network.
-Already, complex dynamic models of intracellular signaling \cite{Baudotetal2008,HaneySetal2010,Crampinetal2004} and genetic read-out \cite{Ciliberti2007,LeePetal2017,Baudry2015} exist, as well as elaborate simulation models \cite{Scheler2013PLOSONE}.
-But simulation models attempt to match actual biological processes precisely.
-Accordingly, they model only very small parts of systems in order to model them with high accuracy.
-Here we are not interested in that.
-Instead, we want to raise the question how the neuron is organized as a complex system, how it processes and stores information, and how this may apply to computational models of its interactions.

-To illustrate this, Fig.~\ref{fig:LTP} contrasts the conventional model ({\bf A}) with a more realistic picture ({\bf B}).
-We see that a direct link from synaptic AMPA/NMDA receptor activation to the nucleus and back - the basis of associative synaptic plasticity theory - is unsubstantiated, because of too many intervening factors.
-Also, the neuron receives neuromodulatory (NM) input and its dendritic ion channels are plastic.
-This alters the simplistic picture of synaptic plasticity.